C

 Common Goldeneye Amazing Facts

-• Their wings “whistle” when flying.
+• Their wings “whistle” as they fly.

 • Chicks leave the nest after only a day.